bseverns/seedBox/README.md

-All three paths flow through `AppState::primeSeeds`, so the scheduler, UI, and tests see the same genomes, and any locked seed keeps its previous sound no matter which source you pivot to.【F:docs/roadmaps/seed_system.md†L7-L74】
+All three paths flow through `AppState::primeSeeds`, so the scheduler, UI, and tests see the same genomes, and any locked seed keeps its previous sound no matter which source you pivot to.

 Once a seed exists, each engine grabs the pieces it cares about: